 For EU customers, please supply your VAT number when prompted to avoid being charged VAT.

-Teams have a chart showing six weeks.
-In that time they need to plan to construct a log cabin.
-They have details of the 7 stages of the project from clearing the land to putting the roof on and landscaping.
+Teams have details of the 7 stages of the project from clearing the land to putting the roof on and landscaping.
 They have a file of information about the labour required for each phase and the cost and delivery times of materials.
 Their task is to plan the build within the deadline and within the budget, allowing for contingencies such as rainy days.
+They have 90 minutes to plan their project and complete a Schedule, an Order Form and a quotation.

-Their schedules are entered into a laptop that identifies the shortcomings of their plans and scores them out of 100.
+Their schedules are entered into a computer program that identifies the shortcomings of their plans and scores them out of 100.
 Can the team work together and come up with a feasible plan?
+The contract is awarded to the highest-scoring team!

 'Project Planning' always gets a good review.
 It's an excellent, interactive component on the project management course for junior/ middle managers who are new to projects.
 The best learning point is juggling a range of variables (schedule, budget, resources) simultaneously – key to project management.